nevadeon/malloc_tester/README.md

 ## 📦 Requirements

-To make the most of `malloc_tester`, compile your target program with debug symbols:
+It's not mandatory but to make the most of `malloc_tester`, compile your target program with debug symbols:

 ```makefile
 CFLAGS += -g